MiamiOH-CSE274/Portfolio/README.md

 In terms of running times, Array-based Lists and Linked Lists are virtually opposites.
 All the things that one does in constant time, the other can do in linear time and vice versa.
 (With an exception for the size function which is always constant time, due to it's simplicity.)
 For example, in an Array-based List; the get, set and size methods all run in constant time, where as add and remove take linear time.
 Vice versa, in a LinkedList, the add and remove (and size) methods are constant instead.
 The difference here is due to each data structures approach to the particular methods.
-A fair rule of them that I've observed, is that a method is slower if ever needs to use a loop to search through the entirity/majority of an array.
+A fair rule for this that I've observed, is that a method is slower whenever it needs to use a loop to search through the entirity/majority of an array.
+The reasoning behind this has to do with iterators.
+An iterator is like a bookmark that you can use to keep track of things in data structures, a feature with many uses.
+With my basic understanding, the more times you have to move/manipulate an iterator(s), the slower your method.
+LinkedLists can place at an iterator very quickly, making their add and remove functions constant time.
+However, to find data at a certain iterator to either get or set it is in linear time.
+It is easy for Linked Lists to tie, untie, and insert before or after making them useful when you don't know how big the List needs to be.
+The opposite is true for iterators in Array Lists.
+Getting/setting the iterator at a certain index is much faster here due to the speediness of arrays in this frontier.

 * Binary Search Tree vs. Hash Table